KJ Charles

 KJ Charles is a British author of historical and fantasy romance.
-She has authored over 30 novels, mostly M/M romances set in 19th and early 20th-century England, beginning with The Magpie Lord (2013).
+She has authored over 30 novels, mostly M/M romances set in nineteenth- and early twentieth-century England, beginning with The Magpie Lord (2013).
 Her work has received a number of accolades, including nominations for a RITA Award and a Lambda Literary Award.

 Career

 Charles worked in publishing for over twenty years, including a stint at Mills & Boon.
 She began her writing career as a self-publisher.
 Despite the challenges that come with self-publishing, she felt it would allow her more creative freedom and ability to publish on her own schedule.
 In addition, at the time, she knew major publishers were unlikely to pick up the kinds of M/M romances she wanted to write.

 Charles published her debut novel The Magpie Lord in 2013, the first in her A Charm of Magpies Victorian-set fantasy trilogy.
 The Magpie Lord was nominated for the 2014 Gaylactic Spectrum Award for Best Novel.
 The second and third novels in the trilogy were A Case of Possession and Flight of Magpies in 2014.
 Charles would expand on her A Charm of Magpies world with further works set in the same universe, including Jackdaw (2015) and Rag and Bone (2016).
 Also in 2014, Charles published another novel Think of England, set in the early 20th-century.
 Both A Case of Possession and Think of England won 2014 Rainbow Awards in the Fantasy Romance and Historical Romance categories.
 Think of England would later be followed up by a prequel Proper English in 2019, plus the Will Darling Adventures series in 2020, which consisted of Slippery Creatures, The Sugared Game, and Subtle Blood.